Sparsity-driven weighted ensemble classifier: Sparsity-driven weighted ensemble classifier

-Due to employed numerical approximations, negative weights in small magnitude may occur around zero.
+Final model is solved using algorithm~\ref{code-SDWEC-Pseudo} iteratively.
+Due to the employed numerical approximations and using constant $\beta$, small negative weights may occur around zero.
 Since our feasible set is $ w \ge 0$, back projection to this set is performed after solving linear system at each iteration in algorithm~\ref{code-SDWEC-Pseudo}.
-This kind of back-projection to feasible domain is common and an example can be seen in \cite{Pock2009algorithm}.
+This kind of back-projection to feasible domain is commonly used \cite{Pock2009algorithm}.
 Additionally, small weights in ensemble do not contribute to overall accuracy; therefore, these small weights are thresholded after iterations are completed.